kenjdavidson/kenjdavidson/README.md

 ## Thanks for swinging by!

-Hey, I'm Ken - a developer from Ontario, Canada.
-I'm primarily a Java developer, who has been getting more involved with Angular and React (& React Native).
-If you'd like to get a better idea of my employment history, please check out my [Linked In](https://linkedin.com/in/kenjdavidson) profile.
+Hey, I'm Ken; primarily a Java/Kotlin developer with experience using and playing around with React/native, Angular.
+I usually have a few projects on the go through the winter months, playing with different frameworks (Unity) and languages (C#, Python); wish me luck!
+I tend to keep my [Linked In](https://linkedin.com/in/kenjdavidson) profile up to date if you're interested a little more professional history.

 ### Current Role

 Senior Software Engineer @ [Guidewire](https://www.guidewire.com).

-### Personal Projects
+### Spare Time Fun

-I've generally always got a few projects on the go, these are the most notable things I'm attempting to keep up to date:
+Or should I say "fun"...

 #### [React Native Bluetooth Classic](https://kenjdavidson.com/react-native-bluetooth-classic)